nirnayvardhan/Customer-churn-prediction/README.md

 # Customer Churn Prediction 📌

 Customer churn has become a big issue because it costs a lot more to acquire a new customer than retaining existing ones.
-With the use of a customer churn prediction model possible churners in a bank can be identified, and as a result the companies can take some action to prevent them from leaving.
+With the use of a customer churn prediction model possible churners in an E-Commerce website/app can be identified, and as a result the companies can take some action to prevent them from leaving.

 ## Model used for Classifications
 - Logistics Regression